9 July 2013

-Here’s a flower so common you might think it’s a weed.
+Here’s a native flower so common in fields and waste places that you’d think it’s a weed.

-Pictured here is daisy fleabane (Erigeron annuus) in Schenley Park.
-Its white or pink-tinged flowers are 0.5 to 0.75 inches wide and its leaves do not clasp the stem.
-Common or Philadelphia fleabane (Erigeron philadelphicus) has slightly larger, pinker flowers and its leaves *do* clasp the stem.
-To remember this think “Common = Clasp.”
+Daisy fleabane (Erigeron annuus) has white or pink-tinged flowers, 0.5 to 0.75 inches wide, 50-100 ray petals, and alternate leaves that do not clasp the stem.
+Philadelphia fleabane (Erigeron philadelphicus) has slightly larger, pinker flowers, 100-150 ray petals, and leaves that *do* clasp the stem.

 Fleabane flowers respond to light.
 The white rays open and close at sunrise and sunset.
 Before they bloom they bow their heads.
 In the morning fleabane pulls up its flower heads and opens its white rays.
 This seems like a lot of exercise for a small flower but I imagine it’s meant to prevent nighttime pollination.